spitfirelotus/diagreviq/README.md

 ## About

-Built by [Your Name] as a portfolio project targeting AI-enabled Customer Success Manager roles in healthcare SaaS.
+Built by Suzy Thompson as a portfolio project targeting AI-enabled Customer Success Manager roles in healthcare SaaS.

-Connect: [Your LinkedIn URL]
+Connect: [www.linkedin.com/in/suzy-t-36223926a]